traceitnow/traceitnow.github.io/content/about.md

 # Trace it now

-**Trace it now** is a remote tracing debugger for distributed system.
+**Trace It Now** is a remote tracing debugger for distributed system.

 ![](/logo.svg)